b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

   ***6 - resource footprint analysis***

 Kafka queues and tables will have retention period, this will limit storage usage.

 We can monitor the components using prometheus and grafana.

 We could run the apps for a large enough period of time, ideally the peak usage should be 80 % of the total resource limit.

   ***7- Scalability plan***

-        Code scalibality:

-        Infra scalibality

-        Will be added soon.
+In this pipline we need to take care of two main components, the producer, and the consumer (spark jobs).
+The rest of the components are scalable by nature (kafka,spark,cassandra), if we manage these clusters we can monitor the nodes, and add nodes when needed.

+***Producer scalability:***

+***Strategy 1:***

+The producer can take multiple Cities as argument, and for enterprise accounts, it's possible to change the rules while streaming is running.

+***Strategy 2:***

+We need seggregation in the cities and topics.
+It's possible to perform threading or async in the contianer for multiple cities and topics.

+***Strategy 3***

+We can scale by adding producer containers that have specific city/cities and topic, this can be done using jenkins, for example the inputs would look like the below.